whisthq/whist/client-applications/desktop/README.md

 - `paths.js` exports relevant OS-dependent paths

 In the electron app itself, these variables are re-exported by the files in `src/config`.

-#### Debugging

-Subscribers to observables can live anywhere in your codebase, which allows for complete decoupling of logging and logic.
-By "spying" on the emissions of each observable, we can implement sophisticated logging without peppering every function with `log` statements.

-You can even set up loggers based on the the behavior of multiple observables to test your expectations about the program.
-You might subscribe to both `mandelboxPollingRequest` and `mandelboxPollingSuccess`, and fire a `log.warning` if you see two requests before a success.
-That would be a pretty difficult task with traditional, imperative logging.

-A handy file during development is `main/debug.ts`.
-When the environment variable `DEBUG` is `true`, `debug.ts` will print out the value of almost any observable when that observable emits a new value.
-It has a simple schema to control which observables print and what their ouput looks like.
-You might find keeping it on all the time because it adds so much visibility into the program.

 ## Packaging